 - Decide who is going to be responsible for recruiting volunteers

-- Decide exactly what you need volunteers to do and how many you need
+- Decide how many volunteers you need and exactly what you need volunteers to do?

 - Decide how you will recruit your volunteers

-- Devise a the list of qualities, skills, attitudes and interests that you want from volunteers.
+- Devise a list of qualities, skills, attributes, and interests that you want from volunteers.

 - Outline what your club or sports organisation can offer to volunteers.